hokkaido/e2e-testing-with-protractor/README.md

 This is where end-to-end testing comes into play.
 We want to test our application as a whole and make sure that it works as expected.
 We want to test the entire application, starting from the user interface down to the individual subsystems, such as the backend storage or external services.

-It's important to note that end-to-end testing is no panacea, we employ it alongside other testing methods, but the high level and broad scope of end-to-end testing can help tremendously when developing a complex web application.
+It's important to note that end-to-end testing is no panacea, we employ it alongside other testing methods, but the high level and broad scope of end-to-end testing helps us tremendously when developing a complex web application.

 ##Enter Protractor
-Google has released an end-to-end testing framework for AngularJS applications called  [Protractor](http://angular.github.io/protractor/) that integrates existing technologies such as Selenium, Node.js and [Jasmine](http://jasmine.github.io/1.3/introduction.html) and makes writing tests a breeze.
+Google has released an end-to-end testing framework for AngularJS applications called  [Protractor](http://angular.github.io/protractor/) that integrates existing technologies such as [Selenium](http://www.seleniumhq.org), [Node.js](http://nodejs.org) and [Jasmine](http://jasmine.github.io/1.3/introduction.html) and makes writing tests a breeze.

 With Protractor we can write automated tests that run inside an actual browser, against an existing website.
 Thus, we can easily test whether a page works as expected.
 The added bonus of using Protractor is that it understands AngularJS and is optimized for it.